What is Scar Therapy?

 Scar therapy is a common non-invasive treatment method developed to stimulate the body and help remodel scar tissue that has developed after an injury or trauma to the skin.
 Scar therapy can be used after surgery, fracture, or burn to generate changes in the appearance, sensation, and movement of the scar tissue.
 Following your consultation and assessment, your treatment will be tailored to focus on areas of tightness and tension around your scar and the underlying fascia, muscles, and any fibrotic tissue.

-Why have Scar Therapy?
+Why would someone receive Scar Therapy?

 Scar massage is considered an effective way to decrease the build-up of scar tissue and adhesions below the superficial layers of skin and help make scars appear less noticeable.
 Pain and discomfort are not always felt at the source of the problem.
 Scar massage is a holistic approach combining understanding of any discomfort or pain, with assessing movement and mobility across the body as well as directly around the scar.
 Scar Massage is often considered to be most effective on immature scar tissue (less than two years old) however may still help with older scars depending on how the scar was achieved.